DigiPressApps/dpa-ai-assistant/readme.txt

 The development hub for this plugin and the source code can be found at <a href="https://github.com/DigiPressApps/dpa-ai-assistant">https://github.com/DigiPressApps/dpa-ai-assistant</a>.

 == Changelog ==

+= 0.2.0 (2024/07/21) =
+* Update: Added new text generation model "GPT-4o mini" in Chat function.
+* Update: The default GPT model is changed from "GPT-3.5 Turbo" to "GPT-4o mini".
+* Fix: Fixed a bug in the writer function where it was not possible to replace the intro and outro titles when selecting gpt-4o-mini.
+* Fix: Removed [deprecated models](https://platform.openai.com/docs/deprecations) in Open AI from plugin's selectable AI models.

 = 0.1.6 (2024/07/19) =
 * Fix: Fixed a bug that caused values ​​to be unable to be passed to the props spread syntax due to the change from defaultProps to default parameters.